-In Khmer, the Cambodian language, Angkor means “city” or “capital city”, and Wat means “temple grounds”.
-So Angkor Wat means “Temple City” or “City of Temples”.
-The original name of Angor Wat was “ Vrah Vishnulok” or “ Param Vishnulok” meaning “The Sacred Dwelling of Lord Vishnu” in Sanskrit.
+Angkor-Wat means “Temple City” or “City of Temples” as in Khmer, the Cambodian language, Angkor means “city” or “capital city”, and Wat means “temple grounds”.
+So the original name of Angor Wat was “ Vrah Vishnulok” or “ Param Vishnulok” meaning “The Sacred Dwelling of Lord Vishnu” in Sanskrit.

-Angkor Wat is the biggest religious building/temple in the world.
-It is bigger than any other temple in Asia, the Great Pyramid in Egypt, or St. Peter’s in Rome, and it is only one of a thousand temples in the Angkor region.
-Its design is so remarkable that some people regard it as one of the Seven Wonders of the World.
-Angkor Wat is located in present-day Cambodia, in Southeast Asia.
+Larger than any other temple in Asia, the Great Pyramid of Egypt, or St. Peter’s Basilica.
+It is only one of a thousand temples in the Angkor region in Rome.
+Its design is so remarkable that some consider it one of the Seven Wonders of the World.
+Angkor Wat is located in what is now Cambodia’s Southeast Asia.

 Unfortunately, Mahout died of fever in the jungle at age 35.
-His diaries and drawings were taken to France where people began to be curious about this place.
-Soon visitors came to see it.
-Among them was Anna Leonowens, the British governess to the king of Siam.Other people came to steal artifacts.
-Historians and archeologists came to find out more about this ancient city and its temples.
+His diary and paintings were brought to France, where people began to take an interest in this place.
+Immediately a visitor came to see it.
+Among them was Anna Leonowens, King Siam’s British Governor.
+Others have come to steal the relics.

 Inscriptions on the wallsof Angkor-Wat

 They tell us that the builders of Angkor Wat were the ancestors of today’s Cambodians.
-One thousand years ago, Angkor was the capital of an empire that covered parts of present-day Thailand, Cambodia, Laos, and Vietnam.
-About a million people lived in the city of Angkor at one time.
-The city was founded in the ninth century and was abandoned by the fifteenth.
+A thousand years ago, Angkor was the capital of an empire that spanned parts of present-day Thailand, Cambodia, Laos, and Vietnam.
+The city of Angkor was once home to about a million people.
+The city was founded in the ninth century and abandoned in the fifteenth.